MarginNote’s 3.7 is a big update. Let’s breakdown each feature to see what capabilities this update has added to this PDF reader.

 The excerpt gesture allows you to extract information from your documents using your writing tools from the Apple PencilKit.
 Just draw over what you want to extract and tap the selected section to add it to the mind map.
 This makes extracting information from your documents a two-step process.
 For now, the old highlighting gesture is still the better option.
 Unless of course, you are extracting massive paragraphs, then this gesture can make your life easier.

 The mind map gesture links your mind maps to create links or child nodes.
 You can draw a line from one node to another to create a link if you have that option turned on for your tool.
 In MarginNote 3.7, the app can automatically detect the direction of your link from the direction you draw your line.
 For a bi-directional link, draw two lines in opposite directions.
 This is certainly a gesture that I will be using often.

 You can also connect nodes to create hierarchies in your mind map.
 The node you attach to the other becomes the child node.
 We prefer this gesture to the older one (the drag & drop one).
 Both gestures you get with your writing tools are very useful.
 They’ve added some exciting functions to the Apple Pencil.

-Line detect straightens the lines your draw in the app and we’re now looking forward to having full support for shapes in MarginNote 3.
+Line detect straightens the lines you draw in the app, and we’re now looking forward to having full support for shapes in MarginNote 3.
 For your eraser, you can turn on auto-deselection.